Ad Fontes Media: History

 Ad Fontes Media has its origins in a blog called All Generalizations are False which was written by patent attorney Vanessa Otero from Denver, Colorado.
-Otero first published the Media Bias Chart, a graphic which helped viewers visualize media bias in the United States, on the blog.
+Otero first published the Media Bias Chart, a graphic that helped viewers visualize media bias in the United States, on the blog.
 The Media Bias Chart became a viral phenomenon on the Imgur image sharing service in December 2016, and Otero founded Ad Fontes Media to serve as the publisher of the chart.
-One of Otero's reasons for creating the organization was that "many sources people consider to be 'news sources' are actually dominated by analysis and opinion pieces," and that "extreme sources play on people's worst instincts, like fear and tribalism, and take advantage of people's confirmation biases."
-In an interview with Newsy, she stated that "If people understood that the sources they are consuming are actively making them angrier and polarizing them, then they might choose to consume less of that."
+One of Otero's reasons for creating the organization was that "many sources people consider to be 'news sources' are actually dominated by analysis and opinion pieces", and that "extreme sources play on people's worst instincts, like fear and tribalism, and take advantage of people's confirmation biases."
+In an interview with Newsy, she stated, "If people understood that the sources they are consuming are actively making them angrier and polarizing them, then they might choose to consume less of that."

 In 2018, Ad Fontes successfully launched a crowdfunding campaign to improve the technology behind the chart, increase the number of analysts, and make the site's methodology more transparent.

-Otero chose the name "Ad Fontes" because it is Latin for "to the source"; her method is to go to a media source itself and rate its bias and reliability "by analyzing the source and its actual content."

-Iterations of the chart have been released since December 2016, rating center or mainstream news sources at the center and top of the pyramid as preferable and unbiased sources and holding right-wing and left-wing views as being equally extreme with a 2021 analysis by research librarians describing it as ultimately "a meme, not an information literacy tool."
+Otero chose the name "Ad Fontes" because it is Latin for "to the source"; her method is to go to a media source itself and rate its bias and reliability "by analyzing the source and its actual content".
+Iterations of the chart have been released since December 2016.
+The chart generally positions right-wing and left-wing views as being equally extreme, putting "centrist" news sources at the center and top of the pyramid, with closer proximity to the top of the pyramid indicating the most "unbiased" or "bipartisan" sources.
+A 2021 analysis by research librarians criticised this approach as creating a false equivalency between the left and the right, describing the chart as ultimately "a meme, not an information literacy tool".
 Otero responded directly to this analysis and defended the methodology, recognizing limits but defending the tool against some specific criticisms.

 In 2021, Otero appeared on PBS to discuss political bias.
-In 2023, she published an op-ed column in Poynter, titled "Why I decided to rate the news."
+In 2023, she published an op-ed column in Poynter, titled "Why I decided to rate the news".
 The model continues to be updated, with Harvard Library's research guide noting its reach and growing influence in spring of 2024 as having studied 3,600 news sources, 700 podcasts, and 474 TV/video programs, citing the ongoing debate over its credibility and providing a basic summary of its methodology.